 Just in passing… As I noted in my book The Man Who Invented the Daleks, the influence of Orczy is evident too in Terry Nation’s science-fiction television series Blake’s 7 (1978–81) – you can see it in the names of the two principal opponents, Blake and Servalan, echoing Blakeney and Chauvelin.

-Originally it was a play, written by Orczy and her husband, and credited to Orczy-Barstow.
+Originally The Scarlet Pimpernel was a play, written by Orczy and her husband, and credited to Orczy-Barstow.
 Billed as a comedy-drama, or sometimes as a romantic comedy, it starred husband-and-wife team Fred Terry (younger and less successful brother of Ellen) and Julia Neilson, and opened in Nottingham in October 1903, arriving in London, at the New Theatre, at the beginning of 1905.
 The critics weren’t entirely hostile, but the praise seldom got much beyond lukewarm; here are some of the notices: